duckduckgo/p5-app-duckpan/README.md

 - `--no-cache` to prevent DuckPAN's cache from being used (this forces the requested files to be pushed into the cache)
 - `--port` to specify which port DuckPAN's server should run on (defaults to 5000)

-Commands:
+Arguments:

-- <Spice|Goodie>::<answer-name> to load a specific instant answer only duckpan server Spice::Npm duckpan server Goodie::MD5
+- [spice_package|goodie_package] to load a specific spice or goodie instant answer only duckpan query Spice::Npm duckpan server Goodie::MD5

 ### Advanced Features